dls-cipher/bitshares-workers-2020/core-part1/2020-core-mini.md

 4) This worker's agreement is crafted as a quick and urgent mini project with pre-defined estimates.

 5) This worker budget has calculated 3% escrow fees.

+6) If at any point the price of BTS:USD is beneath $0.0075, each member of the team individually reserves the right to cease their contribution to development, process audit and their outstanding invoices to for all work to date, and exit the contract without any further constraints.
+(Worker Manager position excluded)

+6.1.
+In case of Point 6), Worker Manager will look for alternative resources to join the team in order to deliver release.

+6.2.
+Releases will not be postponed in case of Point 6), but just exclude missing deliveries